Junaidj12/springboot-mail-sender/README.md

 Spring Boot Mail Sender
 A simple Spring Boot web application that allows users to send emails using JavaMailSender.
-Users can enter an email address, subject, and message body through a web form — and the application will send the message directly to the specified email.
+Users can enter an email address and message body through a web form — and the application will send the message directly to the specified email.

 Features
 1) Send plain text emails